KirilStrezikozin/KirilStrezikozin/README.md

 ---

-Details, Surrealism, Image nature, Inner thoughts.<br>
-It's always good to work with people who think the same way you do.
+It's always good to work with people who think the same way you do; and when they respect your shit code especially.